-The Museum of Modern Art in Warsaw invites to the 'Never Again' conference, which is part of the public program, to the exhibition of the same title presented at the Museum on the Vistula.
+The Museum of Modern Art in Warsaw invites you to attend the two-part conference "Never Again", the principal element and culmination of the public programme for the exhibition of the same title at the Museum on the Vistula.

-The conference, scheduled for October 24–26, 2019, will take place at the Museum on Pańska and will consist of two parts:
+The conference, scheduled for 24–26 October 2019, will be held at the Museum on Pańska Street and will include historical and contemporary parts:

-"Internationalism After the End of Globalization" – Friday and Saturday, October 25–26.
+"Internationalism After the End of Globalization" – 25–26 October (Friday–Saturday).

 Both parts of the conference will take up the debate underway in the field of art and elsewhere on the forms of engagement by the artistic community and cultural institutions in historically crucial moments.
 Today this is a debate on new forms of violence, fear of war, and denial of the lessons drawn from the tragedy of the Second World War.
 Its witnesses are slowly passig away, while the works serving as a repository of memory of the war are no longer a clear caution, and instead undergo neutralization.